 Medication: prescription muscle relaxants are often used to address the symptoms of spastic CP.

 Children with the more severe cases of spastic diplegic cerebral palsy may not be able to walk at all and require a wheelchair.
 Others with more moderate cases may be able to walk independently but require the use of a mobility aid.
 The most recent studies indicate that at least 58% of children with spastic CP are able to walk independently and the remaining 42% require a wheelchair.

 Spastic cerebral palsy is not a progressive disorder so it does not get worse over time.
 However, an individual's specific symptoms may change over the course of their lifetime.
 Without treatment and proper management, the symptoms from a mild case of spastic CP can potentially become more problematic over time.

 Below are summaries of reported settlements and verdicts in cases involving diplegic cerebral palsy.

 Norfleet v.
 Harbor Hosp.
 Inc. (Maryland 2012) $21 million: Plaintiffs alleged that doctors and hospital negligently failed to monitor for signs of fetal distress during labor and failed to perform an emergency c-section delivery.
-Child was diagnosed with spastic diplegic cerebral palsy.
+The child was diagnosed with spastic diplegic cerebral palsy.
 Defendants denied any liability and insisted that they met the applicable standard of care.
 A jury in Baltimore City awarded plaintiffs $21 million.

 Plaintiff v.
 Defendant (California 2004) $4.2 million: Several hours into labor signs of significant fetal distress were observed by nurses including severe, persistent fetal bradycardia and membranes ruptures.
 In response, the nurses at the hospital call the OBGYN at home and told him he needed to come in and deliver the baby.
 It took the doctor 20 minutes to get to the hospital at which point an emergency C-section delivery was performed.
 The baby was sent to the NICU with a diagnosis of hypoxic-ischemic encephalopathy.
 The baby was eventually diagnosed with spastic diplegic cerebral palsy.
 The parents sued the hospital and doctor for malpractice for failing to be prepared to perform an emergency c-section, The case was settled for $4.2 million.